FAQs: BHS Board Announces New Fundraising Strategy

 Why don’t BHS and HFI just merge their operations?

-The Society Board of Directors and HFI Trustees have been discussing how to work more closely together for almost 2 years.
+The Society Board of Directors and HFI Trustees have been discussing how to work more closely together for almost three years.
 We were not able to reach an agreement on how to combine our operations.

 What does this mean for the HFI staff members I’ve worked with all of these years?